 Pixar-Disney Animations: A division of Lucasfilm (and Industrial Light and Magic (ILM)), created in 1979 and known as the Graphics Group, was purchased by Apple Computer's Steve Jobs for $5 million, renamed Pixar Animation Studios, and made an independent company in 1986.
 Pixar Studios (and director John Lasseter) and Disney, in a 1991 deal worth $26 million, created the first completely computer-generated animated feature film - the landmark Toy Story (1995) - Pixar's feature debut film, and everything evolved from there.

-As of 2013, there were 14 Pixar-Disney collaborations (but none for the year 2014), with more in the pipeline.
+As of 2014, there have been 14 Pixar-Disney collaborations (but none for the year 2014), with more in the pipeline.
 All of the films produced by Pixar are among the top 40 highest-grossing animated films of all time - box-office smashes.
 The prequel Monsters University (2013) marked the 14th straight No. 1 feature film, during its debut, in Pixar's history.
 Since its first animated feature film release in 1995, Pixar has seen every one of its 14 films debut at # 1.

-The first 13 feature films, through Brave (2012), have garnered 41 Academy Awards® nominations, 11 competitive Oscars® (does not include John Lasseter's Special Achievement Award for Toy Story (1995)), and numerous other accolades.
+The first 14 feature films, through Monsters University (2014), have garnered 41 Academy Awards® nominations, and 12 competitive Oscars® wins (if you include John Lasseter's Special Achievement Award for Toy Story (1995)), and numerous other accolades.
 Seven of Pixar-Disney's films have won the Academy Award for Best Animated Feature Film (Finding Nemo, The Incredibles, Ratatouille, WALL-E, Up, Toy Story 3, and Brave), and two of the films were nominated for the Academy Award for Best Picture (Up and Toy Story 3).
-The animated films have also raked in approximately $3.3 billion (domestic) and $7.7 billion (worldwide) in revenue.
+The animated films have raked in approximately $3.6 billion (domestic) and $8.6 billion (worldwide) in revenue.
 The total budget (approx.) for the first 14 films was $1.95 billion.